sethpulsipher/CKK/README.md

 Brief description of the project.
 Explain the purpose and goals of the project, as well as what it aims to solve.

 ## Features
-- List the main features of the project.
+- CKK is an all out entreprise-grade software set for running Coreys Business.
-- Feature 1
+- Inventory management tool for windows machines.
 - Feature 2
 - Feature 3

 ## Technologies Used
-- Language/Framework 1
+- C#
-- Language/Framework 2
+- Blazor
-- Tool 1
+- XAML
-- Tool 2
+- WPF

 ## Installation
 ### Prerequisites